bazelbuild/bazel/base_workspace/examples/go/README.md

 Go rules
 --------

-The files here demonstrate how to use the supplied rules for Go.
+The files here demonstrate how to use the rules for Go supplied under `//tools/build_rules:go_rules.bzl`.
+The rules should be considered experimental.
+They support:

-They do support:

   * libraries
   * binaries